Flone-dnb/low-end-engine/docs/Manual.md

 ## Post-processing

-You can configure post processing parameters such as ambient light color, distance fog and etc. by using the `PostProcessingSettings` class, you can access it from the renderer: `Renderer::getPostProcessingSettings`.
+You can configure post processing parameters such as ambient light color, distance fog and etc. by using the `PostProcessManager` class, you can access it from the renderer: `Renderer::getPostProcessManager`.

 ## Game asset file format